Chocksy/bulk_update/README.md

 +----+-------+--------+-----------+------------+
 </pre>

-If you now do a bulk update:
+If you now do a bulk update with callbacks:

     values  = [['name1', 'value1.1'], ['name2', 'value2'], ['name4', 'value4.1']]
-    Model.bulk_update columns, values, key: 'name'
+    Model.bulk_update_callback columns, values, key: 'name'

 You have now the following entries in your database:
 <pre>